No longer in use, Sardinian mines are interesting places to visit, and you shouldn’t miss the chance to go when on the island.

 Lastly, I wanted to add that if you are a rock and mineral enthusiast, the Monteponi Mine also harvested some highly unique and stunning stones, like Phosgenite and Anglesite.
 Examples of such Monteponi minerals can be found at museums throughout the world, such as the Royal Ontario Museum in Canada and the Smithsonian Museum of Natural History in the United States.

-PRACTICAL INFORMATION: When I visited the Monteponi Mine, tickets were 10 euros a person, and you have to book in advance.
+When I visited the Monteponi Mine, visits had to be booked in advance.
 If you don’t, you might find everything is closed, or there isn’t availability for you to hop on any other tours.
 Thus, you’ll find it difficult to explore much of the mining complex, and you won’t be allowed in the tunnels.
 The best place to ask for information is the tourism office in Iglesias.

 The Mine of Su Suergiu – Villasalto